Don't know if I want my friend back or not

 My (ex?) best friend and I drifted apart a few months ago because of her new boyfriend and my busy schedule.
 Before, we were like sisters, but now we just ignore each other.
 She's recently been trying to contact me, and even though I do miss her more than anything, I haven't been answering her calls.
 I'm not sure if I want her back in my life.
 There were certain things about our friendship that didn't seem right.
 There were things we couldn't/wouldn't tell each other.
 She also liked to make me feel unimportant.
 I know this makes it seem like we never were true friends, but we meant everything to each other.
 I just don't know if I should let her back in or not?
 Please help?

-- Do you think it's possible for those changes to occur?
+- How can you fix the parts of the relationship that didn’t feel right?
+Do you think it's possible for those changes to occur?

 - Why do you suppose your friend is trying to contact you again?
-Does it feel like your friend genuinely wants to reconnect with you or does it seem like there may be some other reason?
+Does it feel like she genuinely wants to reconnect with you or does it seem like there may be some other reason?